How much does it cost for dual citizenship? Understanding the financial implications.

 1. You can acquire citizenship through marriage to an Italian citizen, provided you have been married for at least two years if residing in Italy, or three years if residing abroad, and demonstrate basic knowledge of the Italian language;

 If you are considering applying for Italian dual citizenship, it is important to know which costs are involved in the process.
-The expenses can vary significantly depending on how many generations separate you from your Italian ancestor who emigrated to your country, and on which route you are seeking.
 Here’s a breakdown of the typical costs you might incur when applying for Italian citizenship Jus Sanguinis:

 Document search

-Each certificate and other document required for each Italian ancestor will incur costs.
+Each certificate and other document required for each generation between you and your Italian relative will incur costs.
 These are the required documents:

 • Italian Ancestor’s Certificates: You will need to obtain birth, marriage, and death certificates of your Italian ancestor.